 Beginning July 1, 2012, the State of Colorado no longer requires preceptors to be licensed.
 CU Pharmacy asks that preceptors be practicing for at least 1 year before becoming a preceptor.
 Please contact Wendy Anderson to become a preceptor.

 The Family Educational Rights and Privacy Act (FERPA) prohibits the release of information about a student to any person outside the university community or to any university personnel without a legitimate educational reason to know.
 Think of it as HIPAA for non-medical student records.
 More detailed information is available on the university’s FERPA page.

-Preceptors and students may find the Experiential syllabi on the home page of E*Value under "Announcements" after logging in: www.e-value.net
+Preceptors and students may find the Experiential syllabi on CORE's home page in the Document Library tab on the left after logging in: https://www.corehighered.com/login-elms.